Do Red Cars Cost More To Insure?

 - Annual miles driven

 Does Having a Red Car Increase Insurance Premium?

 A red car does not cost more to insure because red cars are not a higher risk.
 Typically, the number of accidents and claims are the primary factors that can drastically affect what you pay for auto insurance.
 Not only do red cars not have higher premiums, they also don't possess higher crash rates, receive more tickets for traffic violations or bear higher stolen-car claims than other vehicles.

 Do Red Cars Get Pulled Over More Often?

 If the red-car insurance myth were true, one would expect that most high-risk drivers purchase red cars and that most red cars are bought by high-risk drivers, but that is not the case.
-This unexamined, perhaps common belief hinges on America's deep cultural associations with the color red itself and our love of cheap arm-chair psychology: Drivers of red cars must be attracted to that color car because the color red expresses the inner life of the drivers themselves: fast, passionate, impulsive or aggressive.
+Perhaps common belief hinges on America's deep cultural associations with the color red itself and an assumption that drivers of red cars must be attracted to that color car because the color red expresses the inner life of the drivers themselves: fast, passionate, impulsive or aggressive.

 If some traffic violation data seem to suggest that law enforcement does, in fact, pull over red cars at higher rates than other cars, perhaps a certain car might catch a police officer's attention because it is a flashy Corvette that also happens to be red.